Clear APIs boost enterprise marketing automation tools

 enterprise marketing automation tools

-• Activities: email_open, email_click, form_submit, webinar_attend, page_view, meeting_booked.
+• Activities: email_open, email_click, form_submit, webinar_attend, page_view, meeting_booked event.

 • Attribution: persist UTM fields, original_source, latest_source, and campaign_id on both contact and activity.